woof-os/calamares-sway/README.md

-# Woof OS Calamares Configuration Template
+# Woof OS Calamares Configuration For Sway

-- `modules/displaymanager.conf` and `modules/shellprocess-final.conf` must be changed to your preferred desktop manager
+- `modules/displaymanager.conf` and `modules/shellprocess-final.conf` are changed to your use `sddm` instead of `lightdm` and `sway` as the command to be run.